Eduardo-vsouza/rp3/README.md

 5.  **Important**.
 Configure the Paths to each of the dependencies in the file config.txt located inside the RP3 folder.
 Replace the $PATH to each tool in its respective column.
 By default, the pipeline will look for the tools in your $PATH.
 #### Testing the installation
 We provide a *demo* mode with reduced datasets so the user can check if the installation is working properly.
-This mode will check the 6 main modes (*rna, translation, database, search, postms,* and *ribocov*).
+This mode will check the 5 main modes (*translation, database, search, postms,* and *ribocov*).
 To check all modes at once, simply run
 `$ rp3.py demo --threads 8`
-This will use 8 threads to test all 6 main modes of the RP3 pipeline.
+This will use 8 threads to test all 5 main modes of the RP3 pipeline.
 Typical run time for this is 20-30 min, but can vary depending on available computational resources.
 The output files will be generated at `demo_outdir` inside the pipeline's installation directory.
 ##### Test dataset
 The test data is composed of single files (to enable fast testing of the software's core functionalities) from studies used in the published manuscript.
 For each mode: